bkuhn/talks/NJIT-2011/liberate.markdown

 + How did Jeremy get to do that?

-# Project Maintainers Are Always Employable
+# Maintainers Are Always Employable

 + Most software businesses today rely on some Free Software components:
      + Samba